-In April 2023, the Company completed a registered public offering of common stock and common warrants for aggregate gross proceeds of \$22 million, before deducting placement agent fees and other offering expenses.
+On April 6, 2023, the Company consummated the April 2023 Offering and received gross proceeds of approximately \$22 million in connection with the offering before deducting placement agent fees and other offering expenses.

 In addition, the Company is currently executing on various strategies to improve available cash balances, liquidity and cash generated from operations, including strategic growth plans, ongoing comprehensive cost reduction and performance improvement programs, reduced headcount and elimination of certain discretionary and general and administrative expenses, and taking steps to improve the operational efficiency of our fulfillment operations.
-With these strategies in place, the Company believes it will be able to continue as a going concern for at least the next twelve months.
+However, our failure to obtain financing as and when needed could have significant negative consequences for our business, financial condition and results of operations.
+Our future capital requirements and the adequacy of available funds will depend on many factors, many of which are beyond our control.